 • The relationship of price, time and volume to one another.

 • The advance/decline line compared to the performance of broad market indexes.

 • Movements in interest rates to movements in stock indexes such as the relationship between 10-year Treasury notes and the S&P 500

 • Stock indexes, such as the Nikkei 225 and FTSE 100, are compared to similar market indexes in other countries such as U.S. stock indexes including The DowSM or Nasdaq.

 So this relevance from us index,dowjones, nasdaq, nikkei and hanseng is very have effect to currency.
-A good and complete price for using intermarket analysis is instaforex.
+A good and complete price for using intermarket analysis are list forex brokers below.
 Their mt4 provide completed instrument from currency, stocks, option, metal, and also index off course.
 This ebook about intermarket analysis can be download here to study more detail so we can predict forecast of direct trend will go.
 Remember still using “new high/low” as a new valid support resistance on at least four hour and daily time frame to add some limit order and tight money management.

 Test this intermarket market strategy with cents forex account first.